Moduli space of genus one curves on cubic threefold: Preliminaries

 {\lemma \cite[Lemma 2.3]{HRS05} Let $f:Z\to X$ be a stable map of genus one.
 Assume $f$ is an immersion and $Z = Z_1 + Z_2$ is a union of two nodal curves $Z_1$ and $Z_2$.
 If $p = Z_1\cap Z_2$ and $H^1(Z_1, N_{f|_{Z_1}}(-p)) = H^1(Z_2, N_{f|_{Z_2}}) = 0$, then $[f]$ is a smooth point in $\overline{M}_{1,0}(X)$ and $f$ can be deformed to a stable map $f': E \to X$, where $E$ is a smooth genus one curve.}

 Next, we derive several useful results on the evaluation map of the morphism scheme $\Mor(C,X)$ for a smooth projective curve $C$.
 We refer the reader to \cite[Chapter 2]{Deb01} for notations and \cite{Kol96} for a detailed introduction to this scheme in a more general setting.
-The following theorems are translations of the cited results for rational curves in \cite[Chapter 4]{Deb01} to the genus one setting, and we omit the proofs.
-We let $E$ denote a smooth genus one curve in the rest of this subsection.
+The following propositions are translations of the cited results for rational curves in \cite[Chapter 4]{Deb01} to the genus one setting, and we omit the proofs.

-{\prop \cite[c.f.
-Proposition 4.8]{Deb01} Let $X$ be a smooth projective variety of dimension $n$.
-Let $M \subset \Mor(E, X)$ be an irreducible component.
-Let $K$ be a finite subscheme of $E$ of length $k$.
-Suppose for a general member $s: E \to X$ of $M$, the bundle $s^*T_X(-K)$ is generically globally generated.
-Then the tangent map to the evaluation map